puneetsingh99/portfolio-puneetsingh/blogs/blog-markdown.md

 29 November 2020

 Learning Markdown is simple yet a very handy tool for a developer.
-A well written, neatly presented README can definitely make a Github repo stand out and can be beneficial to a developer .
-It is very simple and can be learned in a short time...
+A well written, neatly presented README can definitely make a Github repo stand out and can be beneficial to a developer in many ways.
+It is very simple and can be learned in a short time.

 ## 1. Headings
 Headings in markdown are similar to headings in HTML but much simple to implement